-Composting is an essential part of enriching the soil and this month we focus on two different ways to make compost.
+This month on Stoep Harvest, we look at composting, an essential part of enriching the soil.
+We focus on two different ways of going about it.
 As promised, we also describe the ‘chicken tractor’ an ingenious contraption that does all the hard work in preparing your garden!
 If you are already a compost fundi, come back next month for summer planting tips.

 Composting is the ideal winter activity.
 While the garden is resting, you can be busy preparing fresh nutrients, a concoction of vitality to add to the garden during the growing season.
 I like to add compost in two different ways: firstly, with new gardens I dig in a lot of compost before planting.
 As we saw in the last article, this improves the consistency of both clay and sandy soil types.
 Secondly, I add compost around the plants by placing it on the top of the garden throughout the growing season.
 This acts as an insulating mulch and the nutrients seep into the soil and feed the plants.